Welcome to the Deep Learning for Precision Health Lab

 Krishna Kanth Chitta, M.S.

-Computational Scientist
+Research Scientist

 Krishna has formal training in medical image analysis, deep learning and computer vision with special emphasis in the physics and clinical applications of Magnetic Resonance Imaging.
 He has experience in methods for detecting and quantitating structures/lesions in MRI datasets, Fluorescent microscopy images and colonoscopy.
 He is developing machine learning algorithms including advanced convolutional neural networks to solve image analysis challenges involving multi-modal medical imaging.